pypyr.steps.pyimport

 import search path

-Assume you have a python file in your working directory, saved in a mydir
+Assume you have a python file saved in a mydir

 # ./mydir/mymodule.py